yqzhouluyao/LYKit/LYKit/LYKit/Interview/遇到的面试题/20230403/interview_20230403.md

-### 6、Output the print result of the following code and analyze the reason
+### 六、Output the print result of the following code and analyze the reason

 ```objc
 - (void)viewDidLoad {